Legal Tech Works Amidst Corona Outbreak

-As lawyers know, the obtainment of a court date and appearance along with filing applications is already hard enough in normal occasions, but it has taken on an extra toll amidst the widespread Corona virus outbreak.
+As lawyers know, the obtainment of a court date and appearance along with filing applications is already hard enough on normal occasions, but it has taken on an extra toll amidst the widespread Coronavirus outbreak.

 Let’s examine Hong Kong, where the Corona epidemic is constantly increasing in numbers.

-The anti-Extradition Bill protests were hard enough, but courts have now been closed to the Virus which has not only put a massive administrative burden on employees in various judiciary positions, but it has effected in a delay in the work of individuals and lawyers.
+The anti-Extradition Bill protests were hard enough, but courts have now been closed to the Virus which has not only put a massive administrative burden on employees in various judiciary positions, but it has affected a delay in the work of individuals and lawyers.

 The extent of damage this Virus has made extends to private law firms as well.
 Many firms have excused their employees and it is even claimed that Baker McKenzie shut down its London office due to illness.

 According to Florida Bar News, the Court emergency Management Group (CEMG) was held in the United States to discuss precautionary measures against the Corona Virus.
 Strategy planning was discussed in this meeting on virus transmission prevention and human resources staff.
 This emergency was compared with previous pandemics in composing the necessary measures to battle the crisis.”